lorenzobloise/netmax/README.md

 - `verbose`: if `True` sets the logging level to `INFO`, otherwise displays only the minimal information

 **Important**: `alg`, `diff_model`, `inf_prob` and `endorsement_policy` are `str` parameters, in order to prevent the user from directly importing and instantiating all the specific classes, which could have not been user-friendly.
-If the user, after reading the documentation, wants to customize some specific parameters, can still change the corresponding attribute after the instantiation of the `InfluenceMaximization` object.
+If the user, after reading the documentation, wants to customize some specific parameters, he can still change the corresponding attribute after the instantiation of the `InfluenceMaximization` object.
 To view all the keywords for these parameters, see the corresponding section.

 After creating the `InfluenceMaximization` object, the user may call its `run()` method, which returns:

 - `seed`: a dictionary where the key is the agent name and the value is the seed set found
-- `spread`: dictionary where the key is the agent name and the value is the expected spread
+- `spread`: a dictionary where the key is the agent name and the value is the expected spread
 - `execution_time`: the total execution time (in seconds)

 All these values are also available in the `result` attribute (which is a dictionary) of the `InfluenceMaximization` object.